 As anyone who’s ever wondered if they have fibromyalgia probably knows, the different specialities within Western medicine are not necessarily on the same page in terms of the way they diagnose and treat pain.
-Rheumatology is generally the specialty people look to for help with fibromyalgia, yet there are rheumatologists out there who don’t even consider it to be a real disorder (I know, because I had the misfortune of meeting one of them).
+Rheumatology has traditionally been the specialty people look to for help with fibromyalgia, yet there are rheumatologists out there who don’t even consider it to be a real disorder (I know, because I had the misfortune of trying to see one of them as a patient).

 As far back as the 1700′s, muscle pains were known as “rheumatism” and “muscular rheumatism.”
 (Ianici & Yunus).